pledenmat/myPackage/README.md

 # myPackage
-Collection of functions I am using in different projects.
+Collection of R and Rcpp functions I am using in different projects.

+To install, just do :
+devtools::install_github("pledenmat/myPackage")